Aspen University: Accreditation

 Aspen University has been reviewed and approved as a provider of project management training by the Project Management Institute (PMI).

 Aspen University's Bachelor's & Master's degrees in Psychology of Addiction and Counseling are approved by the National Association for Alcoholism and Drug Abuse Counselors (NAADAC).

 The Colorado Commission on Higher Education (CCHE) has authorized Aspen University to operate in Colorado as a private university under the Degree Authorization Act.

-Aspen University is not regionally accredited, and thus, degrees gained there may not be as widely accepted or transferable.

-Some careers and career licenses require a regionally accredited degree.
-Generally, colleges with the same type of accreditation accept each other's courses and degrees.
-If a student attends a non-regionally accredited college, the majority of regionally accredited colleges will not accept that they have a "real" degree.
-For example, if they want to gain a master's degree, or work in a job that requires an undergraduate degree from a regionally accredited university.

 Faculty

 Aspen University has 34 full-time instructors and 345 part-time instructors for 9,563 students.